sarthak-wadhawan/stub-check/README.md

 ### Functionality

 • Allows businesses to predict if customers will make timely payments
-• Makes accurate (73%) predictions for default on payment.
+• Has a 73% accuracy on predicting if a payment will be done on time